lisa-lumos/Snowflake/sql-references/05-system-functions.md

 ## system$clustering_information()
 Returns clustering information for a table, including average clustering depth, based on one or more columns.

+You can use this argument to return clustering information for any columns in the table, regardless of whether a clustering key is defined for the table.
+In other words, you can use this to help you decide what clustering to use in the future.

 ```sql
 select system$clustering_information('test2', '(col1, col3)');
 -- +--------------------------------------------------------------+